 There are multiple reasons why mass-produced books moved away from using half-leather binding.
 Firstly, they are more costly than all-cloth or all-paper bindings.
 Also, leather ages poorly when exposed to light and air, making half-leather bindings more susceptible to wear.

 There are two primary reasons why half-leather bindings have become less prevalent lately.
 First, the emergence of cheaper synthetic materials with increased endurance has made all-cloth binding more common for durable books.
 Secondly, the popularity of paperback formats has led publishers to opt for visually appealing all-cloth bindings instead.

-Despite these drawbacks, half-leather bindings are still appreciated by many book collectors and fans of fine binding.
-Half-leather bindings can be beautiful, and they are often more durable than all-cloth or all-paper bindings.
+Despite these drawbacks, many avid book collectors and enthusiasts of fine binding still value half-leather bindings.
+These bindings can be aesthetically pleasing and offer better durability than all-cloth or all-paper alternatives.